The Red Primrose

 There was an agitated rustle.

-She returned from the bathroom.
+She marched into the bathroom and slammed the door.
+After a few minutes, she returned.
 “It seems someone’s been taking files, sweetheart.
 C’mon, look at me.
 Hey.
 Move your head.”
 Her breath was warm on his cheek.
 “Can you hear me?
 Open your eyes.
 Do that.
 Let me see you open your eyes.”

 There was only the rise and fall of Charline’s breathing and a high, whining noise at the back of Charlie’s throat.

-She let a card fall into in his lap, slid into her coat and gloves, and tossed the primrose down the trash chute.
-She left to hail a cab, but when she reached the corner, she flung her cigarette into the street and kept walking toward the car parked under the orange glow of the street lamp.
+She let a card fall into in his lap, slid into her coat and gloves, tossed the primrose down the trash chute, and left to hail a cab.
+When she reached the corner, she flung her cigarette into the street and kept walking toward the car parked under the orange glow of the streetlamp.

 Comments